carpentries-incubator/SDC-EEGLAB/_episodes/03-data_structures.md

 #### **Editing EEG file properties from the GUI**

 Working from the command line any property of the EEG file (e.g. data voltage, event label or time, channel location, etc) can be modified.
 The GUI also provides tools for modifying some of the data properties, such as the channel location via the "Edit" menu.
+To open the "Edit channel info" window, navigate to Edit > Channel locations.
+Within the "Edit channel info" popup window, select `Plot 3-D (xyz)`.

 ![EEGLAB edit chanloc menu]({{ page.root }}/fig/eeglab_edit_chanloc_menu_crop.png)

 ![edit chanloc gui]({{ page.root }}/fig/edit_chanloc_gui_crop.png)